 Bruce Lee died suddenly of cerebral edema at age 32, leaving his wife and two young kids behind, as well as the career that could have been.
 He was on the verge of becoming a superstar and breaking even more barriers — but instead, his early death kept him a mythical figure.

 Do make the time to go see this exhibit.
 I’m so glad I went.

 Dim Sum Three Ways

 Dim sum is Hong Kong’s most famous food tradition.
-I had it three different ways — in a casual restaurant on the Hello Hong Kong tour, in an upscale restaurant where the plates were brought to you with our friend Richard and his parents, and in Richard’s favorite, a restaurant that even had English labels on the carts, making it easy for us to decipher dishes.
+I had it three different ways — in a casual restaurant on the Hello Hong Kong tour, in an upscale restaurant where the plates were brought to you with my friend Richard and his parents, and in Richard’s favorite, a restaurant that even had English labels on the carts, making it easy for us to decipher dishes.

 In each place, I dined on everything from custard dumplings and rice noodles filled with char siu (roasted pork) to duck webbing (yep — duck feet, chewing the skin and spitting out the bones) while drinking dark Chinese tea.
 Dim sum means “touch the heart” and yum cha means “drink tea” — all important elements that go into this much-loved culinary experience.

 Mong Kok was one of my favorite neighborhoods to wander in Hong Kong.
 Here you’ll find a flower market, a street selling pet fish (the aptly named Goldfish street), a bird market, and those streets that you picture when you think of Hong Kong — busy streets and packed markets set between skyscrapers.

 Mong Kok is home to lots of cool shops selling cheap and stylish clothing.
 Unfortunately, I soon realized that I am very much not Chinese-sized – my shoulders couldn’t even fit into the largest jackets!

 Taking in Hong Kong Nightlife